Logo Flute Colors Extended techniques for flute

 Microtones & quartertones

-Quartertones are a quarter-tone higher or lower.
+Quarter tones are a quarter tone higher or lower.
 Microtones are even less higher or lower.
-Most quartertones/microtones need different fingerings.
-A flute with open holes is an advantage for performing this technique.
-Also the timbre is different.
+Most quarter tones/microtones require different fingerings.
+A flute with open holes is an advantage when performing this technique.
+The timbre is also different.

 Notation

-Quartertones and microtones are mostely indicated by an accidental or beam without notehead.
-Mostely the alternative fingerings are written below or over the note.
-Sometimes a composer writes the fingering in the apendix of a piece.
-Accidentals These accidentals can be used in scores.
-Composers sometimes mean different things with a symbol.
+These accidentals can be used in scores.
+Composers sometimes mean different things by a symbol.
 Always check the foreword of a piece.

 1/4 higher than a regular sharp